searchivarius/long_doc_rank_model_analysis_v2/README.md

 It also has an online appendix, available by [this link](report/Evaluation_of_Models_for_Ranking_of_Long_Documents_appendix.pdf)

 The MS MARCO FarRelevant collection can be downloaded using [this link](https://file.io/Grh3kSiJn9Hq).
 The format of the dataset is described [here](MSMARCO_FarRelevant.md).
-One can also download and unpack the dataset using the following shell commands:
+The dataset is downloaded by the [hist_scripts/bootstrap.sh](Bootstrapping script).
+Alternatively, one can also download and unpack the dataset (without generated training data) using the following shell commands:
 ```
 wget https://file.io/Grh3kSiJn9Hq
 mv Grh3kSiJn9Hq msmarco_synthetic_longdoc_2024-01-23.tar.bz2